-The City of Torrance supports The Clean Bay Restaurant Program which recognizes restaurants that choose to go above and beyond what is required by law to prevent ocean pollution.
-When you see this certification posted, it means that the restaurant posting it received a score of 100% on its most recent inspection and has gone above and beyond local stormwater regulations.
+The Clean Bay Restaurant Program is one the City of Torrance supports.
+It officially means that the restaurant received a score of 100% on its most recent inspection and has exceeded its efforts to meet local stormwater regulations.

-Speaking of our parks, Torrance is recognized as one of 146 communities in California and only 3,400 in the United States as an official Tree City USA©.
-To have this status, Torrance must meet four fundamental standards including maintaining a tree board, having a community tree ordinance, hosting a community forestry program and celebrating Arbor Day.
+With 33 parks, Torrance is a big supporter of preserving natural spaces.
+In fact, Torrance is recognized as an official Tree City USA©, one of 146 communities in California and only 3,400 in the United States.
+To earn this recognition, Torrance must maintain a tree board, have a community tree ordinance, host a community forestry program, and celebrate Arbor Day.